AutoPas/AutoPas/examples/md-flexible/README.md

 ### Checkpoints

 MD-Flexible can be initialized through a previously written VTK file.
+For this pass the path to the `pvtu` file and make sure that the `vtu` files which it references are in the correct location.

 Please use only VTK files written by MD-Flexible since the parsing is rather strict.
 The VTK file only contains Information about all particles positions, velocities, forces and typeIDs.
 All other options,